 ~Alice C. Hill, former senior director of resilience policy on the National Security Council

 As human society continues to develop, we have increased the risk of large-scale disasters.
 From health care to infrastructure to national security, systems designed to keep us safe have also heightened the potential for catastrophe.
-In this post, Jeff Schlegelmilch, author of Rethinking Readiness: A Brief Guide to Twenty-First-Century Megadisasters, introduces us to his new book and the complexities in preparing for the future disasters.
+In this post, Jeff Schlegelmilch, author of Rethinking Readiness: A Brief Guide to Twenty-First-Century Megadisasters, introduces us to his new book and the complexities in preparing for future disasters.

 • • • • • •